LGala/LGala/README.md

 * 🎓    &nbsp;   Graduated in Computer Science at University of Parma (Bachelor of Science)

-* 🧐    &nbsp;  Interested in my Girlfriend, Agile (the real one), Functional Programming, Cloud
+* 🧐    &nbsp;   Interested in everything that's Javascript, Agile (the real one), Functional Programming, Cloud

 <h3 align="left">Connect with me:</h3>